drug-design/course/docs/chapters/3d-qsar.md

 ![](https://media.drugdesign.org/course/3d-qsar/super.png){: loading=lazy }
 #### Calculate the MIF at Grid Each Points

-First, a common lattice is constructed for the molecules superimposed.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/calculate-mif-at-grid-each-points-8b76f908'><i class='fa fa-play' aria-hidden='true'></i></button>First, a common lattice is constructed for the molecules superimposed.
 Then, for each separate molecule the molecular interaction fields are calculated for each probe and at each grid point.
 In CoMFA, only two probes are used: one for measuring the steric field and one for measuring the electrostatic field.

 ![](https://media.drugdesign.org/course/3d-qsar/probe_comfa2.png){: loading=lazy }
 #### Derive a Correlation Function

-The numerical values generated by the calculations are then processed by sophisticated mathematical statistical methods, with the aim of revealing a linear relationship between the field parameters and the biological activities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/derive-correlation-function-20d9996d'><i class='fa fa-play' aria-hidden='true'></i></button>The numerical values generated by the calculations are then processed by sophisticated mathematical statistical methods, with the aim of revealing a linear relationship between the field parameters and the biological activities.
 Normally the partial least-squares method (PLS) proves to be the method of choice in 3D-QSAR (statistical methods normally used in QSAR cannot handle the huge amount of data generated by CoMFA calculations).
 *[3D-QSAR]: A method for the establishment of a correlation between the biological activities and the fields produced in the surrounding of a molecule.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer